 Describing Vocalizations

 We will first classify different elements of the alarm calls using visual inspection of spectrograms within the Raven acoustical software platform.
+Using the warbleR package we will reduce our samples to only those with high signal-to-noise ratios following the package author guidelines.
 We will record the following parameters: tone, range, pitch, total duration, and total number of elements.
-We will use a Kruskal-Wallis test to evaluate alarm call similarly within populations within the R statistical software platform (see Valderrama et al., 2013).
+Then, a Kruskal-Wallis test will be used to evaluate alarm call similarity within populations using the R statistical software platform (see Valderrama et al., 2013).
 As the identification of specific alarm call elements will be new, we may add additional variables that describe these vocalizations once more literature has been reviewed and we gain experience using the analytical software packages.

 Note: All following analyses will be conducted within the R statistical software platform.